 I have been promoting India-Latin America business since 1996 as part of Economic Diplomacy.
 I had created and maintained a website businesswithlatinamerica.com since August 2005.
-Due to technical challenges, I had abandoned it in 2018.
-Also, I had a blog
+Due to technical challenges, I had to abandone it in 2018.
+Also, I had a blog Businesswithlatinamerica from 2005 to 2019.
+I discontinued this in December 2019.
+But the contents are still available in the blog.

 My Latin Americanaffairs blog includes business information also from January 2020.